MicrosoftDocs/memdocs/memdocs/intune/configuration/group-policy-analytics.md

 ### Known Issues

-The Group Policy analytics (preview) tool currently is not able to support non-ADMX settings in languages other than English at this time.
-As a result of this, if you import a GPO with settings in languages other than English, you may find your MDM Support % to be inaccurate.
+Currently, the Group Policy analytics (preview) tool only supports non-ADMX settings in the English language.
+If you import a GPO with settings in languages other than English, then your **MDM Support %** will be inaccurate.

 ## Group Policy migration readiness report